vaginessa/dns-wiki/TCP-security.md

 Requirements
 ------------

-As described over [here](http://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml) the following stuff should be blacklisted by default for any vulnerability scanner (and only for them).
+As described over [here](http://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml) the following stuff should be _blacklisted_ by default for any vulnerability scanner (and only for them!).
 These is necessary if you scan your network security against known port scanners like _Nmap_ to get an better result, since it may can display stuff which more confuse you as this shows useful stuff.

 | Address | RFC | Description |
 | :--- | :--: | ---: |